Dalmuir Park Housing Association Dalmuir Park Housing Association

 Dealing with your application

-Once we have received your application, your application will be acknowledged within 3 days and you will receive a further letter within 14 days accepting you onto our Housing list with a breakdown of the points which you have been awarded accompanied by a leaflet with some in diction of what your prospects are of being housed.
-This will give you the opportunity to contact us if you feel there are any discrepancies or you wish further information.
+Once we have received your application, your application will be assessed and you will receive a letter within 10 working days accepting you onto our Housing list with a breakdown of the points which you have been awarded.
+If you disagree with the points awarded please contact us to discuss.
+This letter will also detail any further information that is required to validate your application, so please make sure you read the letter and provide any information requested.

-All information which you provide on your application will be validated by way of a house visit.
-This will be prior to any actual allocation.
+All the information which you provide on your application will be validated by way of a house visit.
+This will be prior to any allocation of property.

 Medical Points

 If you have indicated that you or a member of your family suffers from a medical condition which is worsened by your current housing circumstances, you may be eligible for medical points.
-The self certification form is included within our application pack and any points awarded included in your points total.
+If we require further information in relation to any disclosed health condition a self certification form well be sent to you for you to complete and return to us.

 Equal Opportunities